muratk3n/thirdwave/en/README.md

 956                  HTS         1         Syria
 ```

-Occurence-wise, I'd say this is lower than average.
-For Syria I cant see how
+I'd say attacks are lower than average.
+And just looking at Syria I
-66 number can be reached.
+can't see how 66 number can be reached.
 Sounds too high.

-Also; IS killed Taleban, in Afganistan???
-WTF?
+(Also; IS killed 5 Taleban, in Afganistan???
+WTF?)

 ---